 “The standard answer is, of course, increased fundraising.
 Rarely – do I see a bona fide plan,” shares Marilyn Howard of the Manatee Community Foundation.

 These grant donors are not alone; grant donors report that they receive weak answers to this question.
 Your reliable solution will help you stand out from other applicants.
 Also, your planning will help ensure that your nonprofit organization has a plan for after the grant.

 In any case, investing effort in this question can bring your organization closer to fulfilling its mission with those you seek to serve by obtaining the funding you seek.

 Need more help developing your grant applications?
 Karen is available for a mini-consult to help your group find those essential words.
 Click here to contact her to learn more.

-And, check out Karen’s CEO Solutions Library, a collection of resources for nonprofit CEOs and executive directors to answer your questions about nonprofit leadership issues.
+And, check out Karen’s Nonprofit CEO Library, a collection of resources for nonprofit CEOs and executive directors to answer your questions about nonprofit leadership issues.